Merab Tato Kutalia

-Software Engineer with 8 years of experience, specializing in Android.
-An active contributor to AndroidX libraries.
+Software Engineer specializing in Android.
 He is a fan of all things in software engineering.
 Out of work, Merab maintains an active podcast about work ethics and career growth and writes tech blogs.
 He is a GDG organizer and speaker at international conferences (DroidCon, DevFest, OWASP) and beyond.
 Community builder.
 Does 1:1 mentoring.
 Alongside his technological pursuits, he is an amateur cyclist and runner.